karimova/gemstone_price_ml/README.md

 Overall, the problem of gemstone price prediction combines elements of finance, data analysis, market dynamics, and consumer awareness, making it a fascinating and relevant area of study for gemstone enthusiasts, traders, and researchers.

-Problem statement:
+## Problem Statement

-Predict the gemstone price using Machine Learning teqniques.
+Predict the gemstone price using Machine Learning techniques.

-Files
+## Files

-train.csv - the training dataset; price is the target test.csv - the test dataset; your objective is to predict price
+- `Datasets/train.csv` - the training dataset; price is the target.
+- `Datasets/test.csv` - the test dataset; your objective is to predict price.